 - Notify your instructors of your positive result.
 You may have been given documentation provided by a medical provider or lab that performed testing.

-- You should notify the health center about your positive test by sending a secure message through the patient portal to Jessica Slates, nursing director.
+- You should notify the health center about your positive test by sending a secure message through the patient portal to the nursing desk.

 How does contact tracing work?